 All things considered, NordVPN was a faster provider in our tests, beating CyberGhost significantly, primarily in download speeds.
 The 2% difference in upload speeds is still on NordVPN’s side, indicating a flawless victory.

-Security and privacy are great, but sometimes, you want a VPN for entertainment, and by that, we mean streaming, torrenting, and gaming.
-This NordVPN vs CyberGhost comparison analyzes the first two as more important aspects.
+Security and privacy are great, but sometimes, you want a VPN for entertainment, and by that, we mean streaming and torrenting.
+This NordVPN vs CyberGhost comparison analyzes the two as some of the most vital aspects.

-However, we noticed this isn’t necessary because the provider works well either way, with no special tweaks.
+However, we noticed this isn’t necessary because it works well, with no special tweaks.
 Both options have Smart DNS, but we prefer CyberGhost’s.
 NordVPN’s DNS addresses are only in the USA.
 CyberGhost has more locations, including some in Europe, which can help beat geo-blocks on foreign TV channels.

 Winner: NordVPN 🏆